-In connection with the Quarterly Report of Longboard Pharmaceuticals, Inc. (the "Company") on Form 10-Q for the three months ended March 31, 2023, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Longboard Pharmaceuticals, Inc. (the "Company") on Form 10-Q for the three months ended March 31, 2024, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-Date: May 9, 2023 By: /s/ Kevin R. Lind
+Kevin R. Lind President and Chief Executive Officer (Principal Executive Officer)

-Kevin R. Lind
+/s/ Kevin R. Lind

-President and Chief Executive Officer

-(Principal Executive Officer)
+By:

+By:
-Date: May 9, 2023 By: /s/ Brandi L. Roberts

-Brandi L. Roberts
+/s/ Brandi L. Roberts Brandi L. Roberts

-Executive Vice President and Chief Financial Officer

-(Principal Financial and Accounting Officer)
+Executive Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)